codepb/jquery-template/readme.md

             post: 'This is the contents of my post' });

+Several options can be passed as function parameters.
+For example, to specify that 'null' values should not be rendered, load the template like this:

+    $("#template-container").loadTemplate("Templates/template.html",
+		{
+            author: 'Joe Bloggs',
+            date: null,
+            authorPicture: 'Authors/JoeBloggs.jpg',
+            post: 'This is the contents of my post'
+        }, {"ignoreNull": true}});

-The plugin has a number of data-... attributes that can be used to populate various attributes with the data.
+In addition, the plugin has a number of data-... attributes that can be used to populate various attributes with the data.
 There is also the powerful data-template-bind attribute that accepts a JSON object, enabling binding to any attribute, or the content of the element.

 ### Data Formatters